Aggregating distribution forecasts from deep ensembles: Discussion and conclusions

-Finally, we summarize three key recommendations for aggregating distribution forecasts from deep ensembles based on our results.
-First, to optimize the final predictive performance of the aggregated forecast, the individual component forecasts should be optimized as much as possible.\footnote{ \cite{Abe2022} find that deep ensembles do not offer benefits compared to single larger (that is, more complex) NNs.
+Finally, we summarize four key recommendations for aggregating distribution forecasts from deep ensembles based on our results.
+First, in order to optimize the final predictive performance of the aggregated forecast, the individual component forecasts should be optimized as much as possible.\footnote{ \cite{Abe2022} find that deep ensembles do not offer benefits compared to single larger (that is, more complex) NNs.
 Our results do not contradict their findings since we address a conceptually different question and argue that given the generation of a deep ensemble, the individual members' forecasts should be optimized as much as possible.
 In this situation, a single NN will generally not be able to match the predictive performance of the associated deep ensemble. } While forecast combination improves predictive performance, it generally did not effect the ranking of the different NN-variants for generating probabilistic forecasts, and can be unable to fix substantial systematic errors.
-Second, generating an ensemble with a size of a least 10 appears to be a sensible choice, with only minor improvements being observed for more than 20 members.
+Second, generating an ensemble with a size of 10 appears to be a sensible choice, with only minor improvements being observed for up to 20 members.
 This corresponds to the results in \cite{Fort2019} and ensemble sizes typically chosen in the literature \citep{Lakshminarayanan2017,Rasp2018}, but the benefits of generating more ensemble members need to be balanced against the computational costs, and sometimes smaller ensembles have been suggested \citep{Ovadia2019,Abe2022}.
-Third, aggregating forecast distributions via VI is often superior to the LP.
-Thereby, the choice of the specific variant within the general framework depends on potential misspecifications of the individual component distributions, as discussed above.
+Third, the choice of aggregation methods should take the dispersion of the individual ensemble member forecasts into account.
+For calibrated and overdispersed forecasts, VI is favorable, for underdispersed forecasts, the LP may be the better option.
+Fourth and last, parameter estimation via \Vaw\ frequently enhances predictive performance, especially for larger data sets or base-model ensembling strategies.
+The choice of the specific variant within the general VI framework depends on potential misspecifications of the individual component distributions.
 Note that these conclusions, in particular the superiority of the quantile aggregation approaches, refer to the specific situation of deep ensembles considered here.
 The property of shape-preservation justifies the use of VI from a theoretical perspective in a setting where the ensemble members are based on the same model and data.
 If the ensemble members differ in terms of the model used to generate the forecast distribution or the input data they are based on, shape-preservation might not be desired.
 Instead, a model selection approach based on the LP, which allows for obtaining a multi-modal forecast distribution, might better represent the possible scenarios that may materialize.